-An Independent Review Organization is a third-party organization contracted by HHSC that conducts an External Medical Review related to Adverse Benefit Determinations based on functional necessity or medical necessity.
+An Independent Review Organization is a third-party organization contracted by HHS that conducts an External Medical Review related to Adverse Benefit Determinations based on functional necessity or medical necessity.
 You may withdraw your request for an External Medical Review before it is assigned to an Independent Review Organization or while the Independent Review Organization is reviewing your External Medical Review request.
 An External Medical Review cannot be withdrawn if an Independent Review Organization has already completed the review and made a decision.

 Once the External Medical Review decision is received, you have the right to withdraw the State Fair Hearing request.
-You may withdraw the State Fair Hearing request by contacting Superior at 1-877-398-9461.
+If you continue with the State Fair Hearing, you can also request the Independent Review Organization be present at the State Fair Hearing.
+You can make both of these requests by contacting Superior at 1-877-398-9461 or the HHS Intake Team at EMR_Intake_Team@hhsc.state.tx.us.